kenstott/hasura-proxy-server/src/plugins/validate-plugin/README.md

 If you wanted to improve performance.
 You would push the AJV validation onto a worker thread, immediately release the query results, then publish the AJV validation through a queue, file or database push.

-It would be really interesting add the result as a value for each query root object and make it an @defer.
+It would be interesting to add the result as a value for each query root object and make it a @defer field.
 That would be the cleanest way to do it.
 But support for @defer with Apollo Server is not quite there yet.